-A new blown-glass exhibit which opened in Washington state this month commemorates the tragedy of the Great Hunger with 1,845 glass potatoes.
+A new blown-glass exhibit opens in Seattle on Oct 18, 2019, commemorating the tragedy of the Great Hunger with 1,845 glass potatoes.

-The exhibit, entitled "1845: Memento Mori," is the creation of Seattle-based artist Paula Stokes, a native of Co Meath, and is currently on display at the Jefferson Museum of Art & History, Port Townsend, WA.
+The exhibit, entitled "1845: Memento Mori," is the creation of Seattle-based artist Paula Stokes, a native of Co Meath, and is going on display at the METHOD Gallery in Seattle's Pioneer Square.

-Stokes told the Peninsula Daily News: “As Alexander Betts stated in a recent article in The Guardian about human migration, ‘Whether they are fleeing armed conflict or economic deprivation — or both — people will continue trying to cross borders in search of a decent life, and the global community needs to address this.’
+Stokes told the Peninsula Daily News, ahead of her Port Townsend exhibition earlier this year, "As Alexander Betts stated in a recent article in The Guardian about human migration, ‘Whether they are fleeing armed conflict or economic deprivation — or both — people will continue trying to cross borders in search of a decent life, and the global community needs to address this.’

 “I have created an installation made of 1845 handblown glass potatoes that are piled into the form of a cairn.
 A cairn is a pile of stones that serves as a land marker, but in this case, it suggests a burial monument, and instead of stones, I am piling potatoes.